paypal/skipto/index.md

 ---

-# SkipTo, version 1.0
+# SkipTo, version 2.0
-## by PayPal Accessibility Team
+## by PayPal Accessibility Team and University of Illinois
 See the [Authors](#authors) section for more information.

 SkipTo is a replacement for your old classic "Skipnav" link, (so please use it as such)!